 Different pipe materials can also affect meter performance.
 The ultrasonic signals of both types of meter can be attenuated by certain materials, so they are generally suitable for metal or plastic pipes.

-In the context of corrosive liquids, consideration must be given to the materials used for the sensors to ensure longevity and consistent operation.
+In the context of corrosive liquids, the materials used for the sensors must be taken into account to ensure long life and constant operation.

-Correct installation is pivotal for the accuracy of ultrasonic flow meters.
-For both Doppler and transit time flow meters, sensors must be placed where there is a straight run of pipe free fromvibration and turbulence.
+Correct installation is essential for the accuracy of ultrasonic flowmeters.
+For Doppler flowmeters and transit time flowmeters, sensors must be placed where there is a straight length of pipe free from vibration and turbulence.

 This generally means that installation must take place on pipe sections that offer a straight run of several times the pipe diameter both upstream and downstream of the sensors.